 Love in Action

-Love in Action provides short term meals to those who need a little extra help following the birth of a baby, a stay in the hospital, a death in the family or other similar situation.
+Love in Action provides short-term meals to those who need a little extra help following the birth of a baby, a stay in the hospital, a death in the family, or other similar situations.
 If you or an immediate family member would benefit from a few meals, complete the form at the bottom of this page.

 Lay liturgists share in the order of worship on Sunday mornings for worship services.
 Typical duties include leading the call to worship and reading scripture (usually the Old and New Testament lessons).
 Text is available in advance.

-Welcome Team: Greeters, Connect Desk Staff and Ushers all help to make our Sunday morning guests and regular attenders to feel welcome and to answer questions.
+Welcome Team: Greeters, Connect Desk Staff, and Ushers all help to make our Sunday morning guests and regular attenders feel welcome and answer questions.
 All services are blessed with welcome teams.

 Greeters: Serve on a regular basis as your schedule permits.
 Two greeters are posted at each of the three main entrances (Sanctuary, Atrium, Children's).
 Greeters are asked to warmly welcome all who enter Armstrong and answer questions as needed.
 Contact Carol Pearce or the church office with questions.
 Sign up to serve as a greeter at the link below.

 To participate in a hospitality role, complete the form at the bottom of the page.

 If you have a heart for prayer then we need you on the prayer chain.
 The prayer chain receives weekly updates on those asking for prayer on the connect cards from the weekly bulletins or from phone calls that come into the church office.
 Your task is to genuinely pray for the names on the list and the needs expressed.
 Complete the form at the bottom of the page to join the prayer team.

 Pastor of Congregational Care, Elizabeth Brown, visits with members who are hospitalized in the short term or are in extended care facilities and are unable to physically get to church for weekly worship.
 If you or an immediate family member are in need of a visit, contact the church office or complete the form below.